 If you are overweight, weight reduction may improve your sleep apnoea.
 Weight gain deposits fat into and around the soft palate, tongue and neck structures consequently reducing the size of the airway.
 Weight loss can reduce these fat deposits and enlarge the airway size thereby reducing snoring.
 Although weight loss can be beneficial, it is usually insufficient as a treatment option to overcome all problematic sleep apnoea and snoring.

 Alcohol and most sleeping pills relax the muscles of the throat and can worsen snoring and sleep apnoea.
 You should avoid alcohol for at least three hours prior to bedtime.
-Smoking and caffeine can also worsen snoring and sleep apnea, due to swelling of the nasal and throat tissues.
+Smoking and caffeine can also worsen snoring and sleep apnoea, due to swelling of the nasal and throat tissues.

 Any form of nasal obstruction can worsen sleep apnoea and snoring.
 There are simple strategies for improving the nasal airway which can include the use of sprays, nasal cones or strips.
 While perhaps not offering a cure, these methods have the potential to enhance the effectiveness of the established treatments.